Owais7174/sales_dashboard/README.md

 Which sales channel contributed the most to sales?
 What percentage of total products were delivered successfully?

-Process
+Process:
-Verified and cleaned the data to ensure consistency in format and values.
+1.Verified and cleaned the data to ensure consistency in format and values.
-Created visualizations like bar charts, pie charts, and KPIs to answer the above questions.
+2.Created visualizations like bar charts, pie charts, and KPIs to answer the above questions.
-Consolidated the visuals into a single dashboard.
+3.Consolidated the visuals into a single dashboard.
-Applied interactive slicers for dynamic filtering by time period, state, and other dimensions.
+4.Applied interactive slicers for dynamic filtering by time period, state, and other dimensions.

 ![Screenshot ](https://github.com/user-attachments/assets/4e3d862b-219e-4d3a-a3b8-d0e2bac58a19)

-Dashboard Features
+Dashboard Features:
 Monthly Sales Trends: Tracks sales and profit across the months to identify peak and slow seasons.
 Top Categories: Identifies the best-performing product categories based on sales volume and profit.
 State-wise Sales: Highlights top-performing states like Maharashtra, Gujarat, and Rajasthan.